 Gut Bay - The Forest Service and the Organized Village of Kake monitor escapement and harvest of Gut Bay Sockeye Salmon.
 Gut Bay is located south of Falls Lake on Baranof Island and an important source of sockeye for the village of Kake.
 Very little is known about the magnitude of this sockeye run.
 In 2019, 881 sockeye were counted at the weir and about 200 were harvested in the state subsistence fishery.
-The camp and equipment will be installed this week.
+The camp and equipment installation was completed on June 18.
+As of June 21, four sockeye have been counted and no harvest has been documented.